The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 Wokes point at the bottom tail of the native population and say:

 “See?
-Even here there are tons of low performers — so borders are immoral and selection doesn’t matter.”
+Even in the U.S. there are tons of low performing Whites — so borders are immoral and selection doesn’t matter.”

 Like look at all these unproductive lazy white fuckers in the U.S. who were lucky to be born there!
 Therefore you should allow unfettered immigration from failed states because they deserve a chance too.